Weakly curved A-infinity algebras over a topological local ring: Introduction

-Since there are enough cofree comodules and projective contramodules, one can extend the above-defined functor in a unique way to a right exact functor $\Cohom^\R\: \R\comod^\sop\times\R\contra\rarrow\R\contra$.
-The functor $\Cohom_\R$ transforms infinite direct sums of $\R$\+comodules in the first argument and infinite products of $\R$\+contramodules in the second argument to infinite products of $\R$\+contramodules.
+Since there are enough cofree comodules and projective contramodules, one can extend the above-defined functor in a unique way to a right exact functor $\Cohom^\R\: \R\comod^\sop\times\R\contra\rarrow\R\contra$, as desired.
+The functor $\Cohom_\R({-},{-})$ transforms infinite direct sums of $\R$\+comodules in the first argument and infinite products of $\R$\+contramodules in the second argument into infinite products of $\R$\+contramodules.